Loags/TweenHelper/TweenHelper/Assets/Scripts/Demo/README.md

 ### For Unity Scene Setup:
 1. Create a new scene for the demo
-2. Add the `TweenDemoController` script to an empty GameObject
+2. Add the `TweenDemoSceneSetup` script to an empty GameObject
 3. Create demo objects (cubes, UI elements, etc.) and assign to the `demoObjects` array
-4. Add individual demo components (`BasicAnimationDemo`, `PresetDemo`, etc.)
+4. Add individual demo provider components (`BasicAnimationDemo`, `PresetDemo`, etc.)
-5. Create UI buttons and assign to the controller's button arrays
+5. Create a TMP_Dropdown UI element and assign to the controller
 6. Ensure the `TweenHelperSettings` asset exists in Resources

 ### For Custom Demo Objects: